 Five westerners wander round Asia in search of themselves, the “real” Asia and escape from problems back home in “Hotel Very Welcome,” an episodic charmer that’s as laid back as the protags would like to be.
+Kept afloat by a bouncy soundtrack, likable performances and a docu-like feel for backpacker India and Thailand, first feature by Munich film school grad Sonja Heiss is fest-ready with some niche potential.
 Helmer shows real promise for lightly comic, observational filmmaking.

 Quintet of characters are spread over two countries and hardly cross paths, but by cutting back and forth between their stories pic creates a kind of ensemble movie.
 First on screen is young German Svenja Steifl (Svenja Steinfelder), who’s en route between Washington and Shanghai and misses her connection in Bangkok.
 Trapped almost the entire time in a hotel room, trying to fix her onward passage by phone, she starts a friendship with a Thai travel agent who can hardly speak English — or do anything else right, either.

 Elsewhere in Thailand are two working-class Brits, fast-talking Josh (Ricky Champ) and easygoing Adam (Gareth Llewelyn), who’ve come for beer, babes and beachside barbecues.
 When Adam runs out of money, and the babes don’t transpire, their friendship starts to hit the rocks in comic ways.

 Over in India, chaotic Irishman Leo (TV’s Chris O’Dowd) fries in the desert, gets stoned with a hippy group in Goa and tries to get his head round a personal snafu back home.
 Also escaping home troubles is German Marion (Eva Loebau, from “The Forest for the Trees” and “The Longing”), who spends her time at a wacko meditation center and grousing by the pool with a fellow German.